One lasting change from the pandemic?

 Here are six of the top tips they shared.

-Get dressed for work.
+Get dressed for work from home.

 Resist the urge to roll out of bed and stay in your pajamas!
 You might not be heading into an office across town, but getting dressed as if you were helps create distance between your home life and your work life.
 Throwing on a nice pair of shoes can also encourage you to stay off the couch and head out for a quick walk during breaks.

-Create a designated workspace and set boundaries.
+Create a designated workspace at home.